shiehn/signals-and-sorcery-docs/src/getting-started/README.md

 1. Go to [Crucible Web](https://dawnet.tools)
 2. Copy or generate a new Token
 3. Launch a Google Colab.
 With the generated Token
-4. Open & use the `Connected Elixir` in the Crucible Web app
+4. Open & use the `Connected Rune` in the Crucible Web app

 # Getting Started (end-user music workflow)